.jpg)

 Mustard is super-simple to make.
 It's cheap to make, too!

-Grainy Mustard Recipes
+Grainy Mustard Recipe

 Makes One Grey Poupon sized jar, about 5 ounces